apify/apify-microsoft-power-automate-integration/README.md

 The Power Platform CLI requires .NET SDK to be installed on your system.

 1. Download and install the latest .NET SDK from the [official .NET download page](https://dotnet.microsoft.com/en-us/download/dotnet).
-   - For Windows, Linux, or macOS, select the appropriate installer for your operating system
+   - For Windows, Linux, or MacOS, select the appropriate installer for your operating system
    - The recommended version is .NET 8.0 (LTS) or later
    - After installation, verify by running `dotnet --version` in your terminal